-There’s really not a lot of difference between gloating about an 8-year-old who is the high scorer for his Little League team and publicly lauding your 34-year-old who is having a movie made of his script or who just landed that high-paying job on Wall Street.
+There’s really not a lot of difference between gloating about an eight-year-old who is the high scorer for his Little League team and publicly lauding your 34-year-old who is having a movie made of his script or who just landed that high-paying job on Wall Street.

-Even giving the braggarts the benefit of the doubt, they don’t understand how offensive the boasting may be received; it is hard to excuse them particularly when it is hurtful if you have kids who didn’t or aren’t doing as well.
+Even giving the braggarts the benefit of the doubt, they don’t understand how offensive the boasting may be received.
+It is hard to excuse them, particularly when it is hurtful if you have kids who didn’t or aren’t doing as well.
 In fairness, some who brag don’t realize the impact it has on others.

 • Think about how listeners will feel in relation to how their children are doing.

 • Include a bit about the struggle or difficulty your child had achieving a goal (if true).